[UPDATED IN SEPTEMBER 2024]

 It’s now time to head to one of the most impressive mosques in Kuala Lumpur – the Wilayah Mosque.
 Built only in 2000, this mosque, despite its recent construction, leaves no one indifferent.

-Its architecture takes inspiration from various mosques and sites around the world, such as the Blue Mosque in Istanbul, Turkey.
+Its architecture takes inspiration from various mosques and sites around the world.
+This inspiration includes the Blue Mosque in Istanbul, Turkey.

-This is one of the most interesting places to visit in Kuala Lumpur, as it also allows us to learn more about Islam, in addition to the specific history of this mosque.
+This is one of the most interesting places to visit in Kuala Lumpur.
+It allows us to learn more about Islam, besides the specific history of this mosque.

-This mosque is actually not one of the most famous places in Kuala Lumpur, but it’s quite interesting, so you should definitely consider adding it to your Kuala Lumpur’s 3 days itinerary.
+This mosque is actually not one of the most famous places in Kuala Lumpur.
+Still, it’s quite interesting!
+You should definitely consider adding it to your Kuala Lumpur’s 3 days itinerary.

 » Petronas Towers

 Petronas Towers are, without a doubt, the most iconic building in Kuala Lumpur.
-They were once the tallest building in the world (over 450 metres high) and are visible from various points in the city.
+They were once the tallest building in the world (over 450 metres high).
+They’re visible from various points in the city.

 I debated a lot about whether to visit the inside of the Petronas Towers.
-Firstly because the ticket is still a bit pricey and secondly because I didn’t have that much time to visit Kuala Lumpur.
-However, I ended up deciding that I would rather visit a nice viewpoint overlooking the Petronas than the Petronas themselves 😆.
+Firstly because the ticket is still a bit pricey.
+Secondly, I didn’t have that much time to visit Kuala Lumpur.
+Yet, I ended up deciding that I would rather visit a nice viewpoint overlooking the Petronas than the Petronas themselves 😆.

 💡 EXTRA TIP: One of the places with the best views of the Petronas Towers is KLCC Park, which is free to enter.
 In fact, this is the next point on this Kuala Lumpur itinerary.

-So, I ended up not visiting the inside of the Petronas and only visited the KL Tower, which has one of the best views in Kuala Lumpur and especially of the Petronas Towers.
-However, as I know that many people would like to visit the inside Petronas Towers, I decided to include this point in the itinerary anyway.
+So, I ended up not visiting the inside of the Petronas.
+I only visited the KL Tower, which has one of the best views in Kuala Lumpur and especially of the Petronas Towers.
+Still, as I know that many people would like to visit the inside Petronas Towers, I decided to include this point in the itinerary anyway.

-📝 USEFUL INFORMATION: The Petronas Towers can be visited from Tuesday to Sunday from 9 am to 9 pm and the ticket costs 98 MYR (~20€).
+📝 USEFUL INFORMATION: The Petronas Towers can be visited from Tuesday to Sunday from 9 am to 9 pm.
+The ticket costs 98 MYR (~20€).
 Check the latest updates on the ticket price and opening hours here.

 » KLCC Park

 KLCC Park is one of the most pleasant and lively green spaces in Kuala Lumpur and definitely one of the top things to do in Kuala Lumpur.
-Apart from the pleasant stroll that you can take in this park, be prepared to take pictures of the Petronas Towers, as this is one of the most ideal places to photograph these twin towers.
+Have a pleasant stroll in this park.
+But also be prepared to take pictures of the Petronas Towers, as this is one of the best places to photograph these twin towers.

-💡 EXTRA TIP: If you’re travelling with children, this can be a perfect place to relax on warmer days, as it has a kind of a children’s pool.
+💡 EXTRA TIP: If you’re travelling with children, this can be a perfect place to relax on warmer days.
+It has a kind of a children’s pool.

 » KL Tower